A2p3kt/fastapi-vt-mail/README.md

-# Secure File Submission API (FastAPI + VirusTotal + SendGrid)
+# Secure File Submission API (FastAPI + VirusTotal + Resend)

 This project is a **secure file submission backend** built with **FastAPI**.
-It allows users to submit a form with attachments that are automatically scanned for viruses using **VirusTotal**, then emailed to an admin using **SendGrid**.
+It allows users to submit a form with attachments that are automatically scanned for viruses using **VirusTotal**, then emailed to an admin using **Resend**.

 The goal of this API is to safely handle file uploads, prevent malicious file submissions, and automate the notification process — all asynchronously.

-For context, this was developed for the a construction company's website quote request submission form.
+For context, this was developed for a construction company's website quote request submission form.

 ---

 ## Features

 - Secure file upload with MIME, extension, and size validation
-- Asynchronous VirusTotal scanning
+- Asynchronous VirusTotal scanning using `asyncio`
-- Email notifications (via SendGrid)
+- Email notifications (via Resend API)
 - Background tasks for non-blocking performance
-- API key authentication
+- API key authentication (`x-api-key`)
 - CORS support for frontend integration
 - Docker-ready for easy deployment